top of page

 Every exploration contributes to a larger initiative known as the Mid-South 100 Waters Project.

-This project aims to gradually identify and document a wide range of lakes and waterways that may support electric hydrofoil riding across the region.
+The goal is to gradually identify and document a wide range of lakes and waterways that may support electric hydrofoil riding across the region.

 Some lakes may become future training locations.